danericryan/x/test.rst

 H4
 ''

-Try to link to `other.rst
+Try to link to another file in the same folder as this
+file: `other.rst
 <other.rst>`_

 Try to link to `method1`_, which is in ``methods/method1.rst``.